saadmasooddev/diabetes-360/replit.md

 PostgreSQL is used as the database, configured for Neon serverless, with Drizzle ORM for type-safe SQL querying and schema management.
 The schema, defined in `shared/schema.ts`, includes `users` (with UUIDs, unique usernames, hashed passwords) and `health_metrics` (tracking blood sugar, blood pressure, heart rate, weight, steps, and water intake, linked to users).
 Drizzle Kit manages database migrations.

 ## Recent Updates (October 22, 2025)

+### Find a Doctor Page
+- Created Find a Doctor page at `/doctors` with search and filter functionality
+- Search bar allows users to search by doctor name or specialty
+- Specialty filter tabs (All Doctors, Diabetologists, Nutritionists, Health Coaches) for quick filtering
+- 2-column responsive grid layout displaying all doctors
+- Reuses centralized doctor mock data from `/mocks/doctors.ts`
+- Each doctor card shows: profile image, online/offline status, name, specialty, experience, 5-star ratings, and "Consult Now" button
+- Real-time search and filter with React state management
+- All interactive elements have data-testid attributes for comprehensive testing
+- Feature-based organization: page located in `features/dashboard/pages/FindDoctor.tsx`

 ### Instant Consultation Page
 - Created three-step consultation flow at `/dashboard/consultation` following Figma design specifications: